edgexfoundry/edgex-docs/docs_src/design/adr/0019-Service-List.md

 Currently, the list of services is haphazardly managed by the needing service.

 - The security bootstrapping services are being built to use an environment variable to provide it with a list of services at startup.
+(This list is needed for both Vault and Consul to setup appropriate access control lists.)
 - The user interface and CLI do not deal with service lists today and assume all services are operational (with known service host and port defined in configuration).
 - The SMA has a static/hardcoded list built into the codebase.
 Clearly the least desirable means of dealing with the list of services as this not only requires a restart of the service, but also code changes and redeployment.